18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

 Boomers didn’t have to stress about retirement planning the way younger generations do, many of them had a financial cushion built into their careers.

-They Saved More and Spent Less
+Saved More, Spent Less

 Boomers had a habit of putting money away instead of living paycheck to paycheck.
 Growing up during times when financial responsibility was drilled into them, they built habits around saving and avoiding unnecessary debt.